sjentsch/lsjDocs/Ch08/Ch08_Estimation_4.rst

 The fix to this systematic bias turns out to be very simple.
 Here’s how it works.
 Before tackling the standard deviation let’s look at the variance.
-If you recall from :doc:`Measures of variability <../Ch04/Ch04_Descriptives_2>`, the sample variance is defined to be the average of the squared deviations from the sample mean.
-That is:
+If you recall from :doc:`../Ch04/Ch04_Descriptives_2`, the sample variance is defined to be the average of the squared deviations from the sample mean.
+That
+is:

 .. math:: s^2 = \frac{1}{N} \sum_{i=1}^N (X_i - \bar{X})^2